Ardalanhayatifar/ardalanhayatifar.github.io/_posts/2019-01-05-C-F-Bond-Activation-by-FLPs.md

 # Conclusions

-The concept of FLPs was discovered by Doug Stephan the author of this paper.
-This paper shows the vast potential of these species.
-> FLPs ability to intercept reaction intermediates...
+> FLPs are able to intercept reaction intermediates.

+The author is the founder of FLPs.
+This paper shows the vast potential of these species. especially in one of the most challenging bond activations (C-F bond).
+Looking at the DFT calculated reaction profile, the breaking of the C-F bond is the rate-determining step and it is safe to say that an actual C-F bond activation is happening.
+Again, it is interesting that the oxygen of carbonyl does not hinder the functionality of the FLP by acting as a Lewis base.
+Indeed, this is has been studied in details by Warren Piers in
+B(C<sub>6</sub>F<sub>5</sub>)<sub>3</sub> catalyzed hydrosilation of carbonyl functions [Link](https://doi.org/10.1021/jo991828a).